aws-samples/eks-blueprints-for-proton/scripts/cloudformation/README.md

 # CloudFormation Setup

 Run GitHubConfiguration.yaml through CloudFormation (https://aws.amazon.com/cloudformation/).
-This will create a role that GitHub Actions will use to provision resources into your account, as well as an S3 bucket to store Terraform Open Source state files.
+This will create a role that GitHub Actions will use to provision resources into your account, as well as an S3 bucket to store our Proton environment's Terraform remote state.
 Make sure you use all lowercase names in the stack name, as we will use it to create an S3 bucket to save your state files.

 These commands will require the following utility installed on your system:
 - aws CLI (with proper administrative credentials configured)